Keith Gordon

 Keith Gordon (born February 3, 1961) is an American actor and film director.

+As an actor, he is best known for his debut role in Jaws 2, and the starring role in John Carpenter's Christine.
+As a director in film and television, his most high-profile works include the films The Chocolate War, A Midnight Clear, Waking the Dead, and The Singing Detective, as well as episodes of Dexter, Homeland, The Leftovers, Fargo and Better Call Saul.

 Early life

 Gordon was born in New York City, the son of Mark, an actor and stage director, and Barbara Gordon.
 He grew up in an atheist Jewish family.
 Gordon was inspired to become an actor at the age of twelve, after seeing James Earl Jones in a Broadway production of Of Mice and Men.